Bruce Aylward: Career

 In 1992, Aylward joined the World Health Organization and worked for eight years in immunization, communicable disease control and polio eradication in the Middle East, Western Pacific, Europe, North Africa and Central and South East Asia.

-Aylward led the Global Polio Eradication Initiative partnership from 1998 to 2004, where he oversaw the deployment of more than 6000 field personnel, developed new tools and vaccines and reduced the number of polio endemic countries to two.

 Aylward rose to prominence as the Assistant Director General of the WHO Polio and Emergencies Cluster.

 Aylward was appointed "Special Representative of the Director-General for the Ebola Response".
 He has spoken extensively on the subject, for example at TEDx, where one of his speeches had garnered over 1,000,000 views as of 2020.